 As we passed from one country to another, the landscape kept changing.
 We started with a bleak desert in Kuwait.
 We passed through another type of desert with rivers, farms, and palm trees in Iraq.
 We crossed snow-covered mountains and forests in Italy and France.
 We drove many long miles through lush green valleys throughout Europe.

-And came across human-made wonders like the Bosphorus Bridge connecting Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; Mont Blanc Tunnel between Italy and France.
+Along the way, we came across human-made wonders like the Bosporus Bridge connecting Asia to Europe; the Aqueduct of Segovia, Spain; Hagia Sophia, Turkey; Venice, Italy; and the Mont Blanc Tunnel between Italy and France.

 We also marveled at the many natural wonders like the Danube River and the Alps.

 We saw and experienced so much during this trip; it is hard to account for every little detail.
 So, I will highlight the most noteworthy in each country we passed.

 We crossed many borders with such a long trip that covered nine countries.
 The crossing between the Arab countries and between Syria and Turkey was harrowing.

 Occasionally, we had to wait hours for our passports to be processed and for our belongings to be searched.
 In others, we had to pay bribes to border agents to avoid harassment.

 Keep in mind, this was 1973.
 I hope things have improved after all this time, but I am not holding my breath.
 With the wars in Iraq and Syria, I imagine it is more painful now to cross borders.

 The process improved dramatically when we crossed into Europe – before establishing the European Union and their common borders.

 Kuwait was where I grew up.
 There is nothing special to share here because I had a lot of experiences here.
 Some famous sights and places in Kuwait are the Kuwait Towers with commanding views of the city, the Island of Failaka – with Alexander the Great ruins, shopping malls, and the long Cornish Drive.